rajiasultanashraboni/Assignment-06/README.md

 import { fetchCategories } from './api.js';
 These ES6 features contribute to writing cleaner and more efficient JavaScript in modern web development.

-# Live link to the deployed project.
+# Live link to the deployed project:  https://dulcet-elf-63ad6f.netlify.app/